kapucoin/kapu-node/README.md

-# Ark
+# KAPU

-Ark is a next generation crypto-currency and decentralized application platform, written entirely in JavaScript.
+Kapu is Fork Ark is a next generation crypto-currency and decentralized application platform, written entirely in JavaScript.
 For more information please refer to our website: https://ark.io/.

-The Token Exchange Campaign is up at https://tec.ark.io

 This version is still alpha, use at your own risks